Kinley Tenzin, PhD

 She completed her Bachelor’s in Arts, with a major in English from North Bengal University and received various communications and media management training and workshops.

-Mr. Narayan Ghalley has obtained Bachelors in Life Science, Majored in Zoology and Botany from Sherubtse College under the Royal University of Bhutan (RUB) in 2014.
+Mr. Narayan Ghalley has Bachelors in Life Science, from Sherubtse College under the Royal University of Bhutan (RUB) in 2014.
 He joined RSPN in February 2015 as a Project Officer.
-Since then he has been working in Zhemgang Field Office under CSLD Division engaging in implementing Natural Resource Management, sustainable Livelihood and Climate change projects funded by GEF/SGP, Asia Foundation and FCPF/World Bank.
+Since then he has been working in Zhemgang Field Office under SLD Division engaging in implementing Natural Resource Management, sustainable Livelihood and Climate change projects.
 Besides project management he also is a passionate conservationist.

 Khachi Wangmo obtained Bachelors in Commerce (majored in Finance) from Gaeddu College of Business Studies, Bhutan in June 2012.
 Right after pursuing the bachelor degree, she joined Tourism Council of Bhutan as Tourism Focal Officer looking after tourism activities in the Central region based in Zhemgang Dzongkhag Administration.
 Besides that, she worked under the United Nations Industrial Development Organization (UNIDO) as Destination Steward looking after project titled, “Entrepreneurship development in creative industries to support the productive sector impacting on community-based tourism for job creation and poverty reduction”.